 Artspace Loveland, is a community arts campus project with two buildings; the historic Feed & Grain and the new Artspace Loveland Lofts live/work unit building.

-The Artspace Loveland Lofts will feature 30 new affordable live/work units, and the historic Feed & Grain building will transform into a commercial arts hub.
+The Artspace Loveland Lofts is fully leased and features 30 new affordable live/work units, and the historic Feed & Grain building will transform into a commercial arts hub.

 Property amenities include: